A transatlantic crossing is an entirely different cruise.

 9. Is anyone out there?

-For a little piece of mind along your journey, remember that your ship travels in shipping lanes.
+For a little peace of mind along your journey, remember that your ship travels in shipping lanes.
 You are never too far from another ship, even though it may not be visible.

 There is a portion on the north Atlantic where you may find yourself in “no-man’s-land” for a day or so depending upon the route that your captain decides to follow.
 Be prepared for a brief blip in satellite communications which affects the internet and television.
 But things are improving.